OMB-IARC/CanGraph/docs/Running the Software.md

 6. **Download the Results:** You will find them inside the ``--results`` folder, and you can either download the full folder (*Select* > *Download*) or get individual files by selecting them inside the folder.

 ![IARC's HPC's "Files" Page](./_static/Tutorials/HPC-Files-Tab.png)

+## Known Issues

+Here are some known issues you may encounter when running the software, together with possible solutions:

+* Sometimes, the Apptainer-packaged version refuses to run all-in-one if it needs to set up the database folder or the neo4j program from scratch.
+If this happens, try re-launching the program; on this second run, it should work without problems
+* On IARC's HPC system, the Public version of the Apptainer-packaged program does not work, outputting a ``subprocess.CalledProcessError`` with error code: ``Command '['cypher-shell', '-d', 'system', '-u', 'neo4j', '-p', 'neo4j', "ALTER CURRENT USER SET PASSWORD FROM 'X' TO 'Y'"]' returned non-zero exit status 1.``.
+To our knowledge, this happens only on the HPC, and nowhere else; if you encounter this error, consider either building/using the Private version, or {ref}`installing the CLI <Installing CanGraph>`